 I was reading this post advocating egalitarianism earlier today and thinking over the implications of it.
 For myself I was raised loosely egalitarian and in an existential sense do not see any cause for women to not operate in many of the same categories men do.
 I am happy to work under and submit to female line managers and to listen to, work with and cooperate with female colleagues.
 It is not an issue to me.
 Yes their are differences between the sexes, at times significant ones.
 Yet despite this I felt the author’s associations between complementarianism and acts of domestic abuse as not in any way helpful to the discussion.
 Many complementarians I know are women who haven’t been treated in the way the author describes.
-One might even suggest it is possible to reform the behaviour of the men in question without dispensing with the core theology.
+One might even suggest it is possible to reform the behaviour of the men in question without dispensing with the core contention.

 However, I do feel that this issue of the sexes in ministry is a much greater flashpoint issue in the Protestant world than in other traditions of Christianity.
 Is this possibly down to..